 He has been recognized statewide for his commitment to victim’s rights and drunken driving enforcement and nationally for excellence in death penalty prosecutions.

 Trey is married to Terri Dillard Gowdy, and they have two children: Watson and Abigail.
-The Gowdy family also includes three dogs: “Judge”, “Jury”and “Bailiff.”
+The Gowdy family also includes two dogs: “Jury”and “Bailiff.”